How Attackers Evade Secure Email Gateways & How to Stop Them

 A defense-in-depth strategy that combines multiple security layers provides the most effective protection against evasion techniques.
 This approach ensures that even if attackers successfully bypass one security control, additional layers can still detect and neutralize the threat before damage occurs.

 Continuous security monitoring enables rapid detection and response to emergent evasion methods.
-Organizations with dedicated email threat monitoring identify new attack techniques an average of 15 days earlier than those relying solely on vendor updates according to recent research.
+Organizations with dedicated email threat monitoring can identify new attack techniques earlier than those relying solely on vendor updates.

 Threat intelligence sharing across the security community accelerates defensive adaptation to new evasion techniques.
-Organizations participating in industry information sharing groups demonstrate 65% faster response to emerging email threats compared to those operating in isolation.
+Organizations participating in industry information sharing groups can respond more quickly to emerging email threats compared to those operating in isolation.

 By understanding attacker evasion techniques and implementing appropriate countermeasures, security teams can maintain effective email protection even as threats continue to evolve.
 The key to success lies not in any single technology or approach, but in a comprehensive strategy that combines advanced technical controls with effective administrative measures and user awareness.